A-MOHAMED14/Random-Password-Generator/README.md

 ## Project Overview

-The goal of this project was to modify starter code to create a browser-based application that allows employees to generate random passwords based on specified criteria.
+The goal of this project is to modify starter code to create a browser-based application that allows employees to generate random passwords based on specified criteria.
 The application features dynamically updated HTML and CSS, powered by JavaScript, ensuring a clean, polished, and responsive user interface adaptable to various screen sizes.

 ## Live Demo